ScryEngineering/scrygroup.com/content/tutorial-pages/python-excepthook-logging.md

 This assumes a slight modification to our excepthook handler to take a default argument that will handle the threading identifier passed into it.

-Now that we have done this the excepthook approach for logging unhandled exceptions works great, we can't get this to work with the naive try-catch-everything approach though since the exception that occurs on the other thread cannot be logged in the main thread of execution.
+Now that we have done this the excepthook approach for logging unhandled exceptions works great.
+Note that we can't get this behavior with the naive try-catch-everything approach since any exception that occurs on a different thread cannot be logged in the main thread of execution.

-So that's it, you should be able to log all unhandled exceptions now with your function specified in `sys.excepthook` even if they are running in other threads (unless code similar to what Thread does handles it before you get a chance to first).
+So that's it, you should be able to log all unhandled exceptions now with your function specified in `sys.excepthook` even if they are running in other threads (unless you have code similar to what `Thread` does by default handling it before you get a chance to first).